shankardevy/go-elixir/phoenix-components.md

 The first question is why should this function take only one argument.
 If I have a requirement to pass on multiple values to my functional component, how do I pass it?
 You can pass multiple values to your component and there is no limit on the number of values you pass to a component.
 Irrespective of whether you pass on a value as attribute or a slot, Phoenix Component internally merges all these into a single map with multiple key value pairs and then passes this map on the function as `assigns` variable.

 This leads to our next question, why should we name the argument as `assigns` and not something else?
 Moreover, it looks like the variable `assigns` actually never got used.
 Nowhere in the body we use the variable `assigns`, but then why is it needed?
 That's because there is a magic happening behind the scene using Elixir macros to make our code look less verbose.
 Let's remove those magic to see why we need the variable `assigns`.
 Let's replace `@inner_block` with `Map.fetch(assigns, :inner_block)`.
 We get the same result but now with more code.
 In fact, `@inner_block` in the template actually invokes the same code `Map.fetch(assigns, :inner_block)` behind the scene.
 This is the macro magic that is used by Phoenix to reduce the code developers write and this also should explain why we actually need the argument to be called `assigns`.
 If we change the argument `assigns` to `something_else`, then the macro magic trigger by `@` will still look for the variable `assigns` and as it doesn't exists, this will throw an error.
 You can go ahead and change it for yourself and see what happens when you rename `assigns`.

+## What Next?
+If you are watching GO (Gratitude Overflow) Videos for the first time, you might want to watch
+* "How are these videos structured?
+And why?" to understand the common pattern I use in my videos so you can understand the concepts in the videos better.
+* "Everything is Premium" to understand why I create these videos and how you can be a part of it?